f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

    |image104|

+..
+NOTE::The values vor sw version, CPU count and obviously base MAC address
+         change from environment to environment.

-In this lab we demonstrated running a simple Imperative Workflow using the Postman Collection Runner.
-In subsequent labs we will expand on this simple use case to perform more complex functions.
+In this lab, we demonstrated running a simple Imperative Workflow using the Postman Collection Runner.
+In subsequent labs, we will expand on this simple use case to perform more complex functions.
 As you continue through the labs be sure to take time to explore the details of the requests being sent.
 The Postman Collection used in this class can also serve as a starting point for